 The New York State Department of Environmental Conservation (DEC) has announced that emerald ash borer (EAB) has been confirmed in Warren County.

 While not unexpected given the EAB’s spread, this marks the first confirmed case of EAB within the Adirondack Park.
 The affected trees were identified by Department of Transportation personnel at the Warren County Canoe Launch on the Schroon River in the town of Chester.
 A sample has been sent to Cornell University Insect Diagnostic Lab for further review.
 [Read more…] about Invasive Emerald Ash Borer Found in Adirondack Park

-Recently my son Adam and his seven-year-old daughter Mckenna were canoeing on the Hudson River above the Feeder Dam in Glens Falls when they noticed a small tree growing atop an old stone pier about 30 feet from shore – and something more.
+Recently my son Adam and his daughter were canoeing on the Hudson River above the Feeder Dam in Glens Falls when they noticed a small tree growing atop an old stone pier about 30 feet from shore – and something more.
 Tangled in the roots, they found a large old rusted chain with links 4 inches wide by 6 inches long.

 On Saturday and Sunday, June 20 and 21 the Warrensburgh Historical Society will be conducting a walking tour of the early residential and civic district of the village, led by architectural historian Delbert Chambers.

 The tour will pass more than 30 historic properties and is one of four walking and two driving tours being developed by the Society’s Preservation Committee.
 [Read more…] about Free Historical Tours of Warrensburg This Weekend

 The Schroon River today is not well known.
 Parts such as Schroon Lake, “a wide spot in the river,” have been tourist destinations for years.
 Yet how many campers on the shore realize that Adirondack river driving began on the little river in 1813?
 Thousands of logs once floated down the Schroon to the Hudson River and mills beyond.